GettingMarried/GMWiki/Inbox-data-structure.md

         },
     ],
     "pagination": {
-        // (Note) prevPage and nextPage can be null if pagination is not possible "prevPage": {
+        "prevPage": {
             "title": "Previous Page",
-            "location": {
+            // (Note) Location can be null if pagination is not possible (e.g. prevPage.location on page 1) "location": {
                 "filter": "rsvp",
                 "page": 1,